canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

     locally-generated packets and received packets (before both routing decisions, as documented in the `Netfilter flow diagram
     <https://wiki.nftables.org/wiki-nftables/index.php/Netfilter_hooks#Netfilter_hooks_into_Linux_networking_packet_flows>`_).
-    As an example, such chains can be used with the expresive power of ``nftables`` to assign a Netfilter packet mark that is subsequently used to select a routing table (see the manual page for `ip rule
+    As an example, such chains can be used with the expressive power of ``nftables`` to assign a Netfilter packet mark that is subsequently used to select a routing table (see the manual page for `ip rule
     <https://manpages.ubuntu.com/manpages/en/man8/ip-rule.8.html>`_).
 FIXME: